Tamalada

+A tamalada or tamaliza in Mexico.

 A tamalada or tamaliza in Mexico and Mexican culture, and in some Central American countries, is any secular or religious celebration, festivity, party, gathering or meal, where tamales are served and are the main dish.
 Historically, it was any gathering, whether at home or outdoors in the country, where tamales were served, thus, it was also synonymous with picnic, an outing or occasion that involves taking a packed meal to be eaten outdoors as tamales are a portable food.
 It was also defined as a meal among family members or close, intimate friends.
 It is also known as a tamaliza.

 In the United States, among Hispanics in the American Southwest, a “tamalada” is a “tamale making party”, a gathering of family and friends for making tamales, typically done during the Christmas and holiday season.